RIOT-OS/RIOT/CONTRIBUTING.md

 new contributors.
 This kind of contribution is merged quite quickly in general.

 RIOT documentation is built with [doxygen][doxygen].
-Doxygen is configured to parse header (.h) and `doc.txt` files in the RIOT source code to generate the modules, cpus, boards and packages documentation.
+Doxygen is configured to parse header (.h) and `doc.md` files in the RIOT source code to generate the modules, cpus, boards and packages documentation.
 General documentation pages are written in Markdown and located in `doc/doxygen/src`.